Gluten-Free Lemon and Ginger Cake

 Lemon and Ginger Cake on a plate drizzled with lemon custard

-If you are looking for a dessert which is easy to make but punchy with flavour then Lemon Ginger Pudding will not disappoint.
-The sponge pudding packs in the zing of fragrant citrus and the spicy warmth of ginger using both ground ginger and stem ginger.
+If you are looking for an easy gluten-free cake which doesn't disappoint on flavour then this Lemon Ginger Cake will be your new favourite.
+The sponge packs in the zing of fragrant citrus and the spicy warmth of ginger using both ground ginger and stem ginger.

 overview of plates of Lemon and Ginger Cake